Nick Fortes Player Props: Marlins vs. Nationals

 Nationals Pitching Rankings

-- The Nationals' 4.61 team ERA ranks 24th among all league pitching staffs.
+- The Nationals have a 4.63 team ERA that ranks 25th among all MLB pitching staffs.

-- Nationals pitchers combine to surrender the fifth-most home runs in baseball (92 total, 1.4 per game).
+- Nationals pitchers combine to surrender 93 total home runs at a rate of 1.4 per game (to rank 25th in the league).

-- His last time out was on Sunday against the Atlanta Braves, when the right-hander went five innings, surrendering two earned runs while allowing seven hits.
+- In his last appearance on Tuesday, June 6 against the Arizona Diamondbacks, the righty threw four innings, allowing four earned runs while surrendering five hits.

-- The 31-year-old has an ERA of 4.11, with 7.1 strikeouts per nine innings, in 13 games this season.
-Opponents have a .264 batting average against him.
+- In seven games this season, the 26-year-old has put up a 6.10 ERA and 6.7 strikeouts per nine innings, while allowing a batting average of .267 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.